 Students in fourth grade who enjoy singing may join the Chorus.
 The Chorus rehearses before the school day begins.
-During the spring the Chorus presents a concert along with the Devon Elementary School Band and Orchestra.
+The Chorus performs at least twice each year, once in the late Fall alongside the second year Orchestra and in the Spring along with both orchestras and the Band.